 And I'm not alone.
 The concept of creating New Year's resolutions is so ingrained in U.S. culture that the U.S. government even has a list of popular resolutions and resources for achieving them.
 It's a baker's dozen of good intentions, including: drink less alcohol, eat healthy food, get a better education, get a better job, get fit, manage debt and manage stress.

-As someone who's made No. 1 and No. 4 resolutions (more than once), I wanted to know: Is it true that most people don't keep their resolutions?
+As someone who's made "exercise more" and "lose weight" resolutions (more than once), I wanted to know: Is it true that most people don't keep their resolutions?
 The answer, I am relieved to discover, appears to be a resounding "yes."